elbecerrasoto/gym-cellular-automata/gym_cellular_automata/envs/forest_fire/CONTRIBUTING.md

 ``` bash
 pytest
 ```
+4. State your _dependencies_ on `setup.py`
-3. Open a _pull request_
+5. Open a _pull request_
-4. Wait for your changes to be accepted
+6. Wait for your changes to be accepted
-5. :frog: Iterate all over again
+7. :frog: Iterate all over again

 #### Documentation